m13253/JKSN/README.md

 A non gzipped JKSN does even better than JSON compressed in any method above.

+### Reference implementation

+There is a Python reference implementation in the `python` directory in this repository.

+There are other implementations in other languages as well.
+Some of them implemented a part of the functionality.

 ### License of this document

 This document, as well as JKSN specification, is licensed under BSD license.